 Since graduation she has worked in various hospitals across the UK.
 In 2007 she became the Clinical Lead for the Pelvic Health Physiotherapy Service at Guy’s and St Thomas’ NHS Foundation (London).
 This has allowed her to work with the urology, urogynaecology, colorectal, obstetric, pain and psychosexual teams giving her a great insight into the advanced assessment and treatment of pelvic floor disorders.

-In 2020, she started working at Brunel University as an Honorary Clinical Lecturer at the Advanced Clinical Practice in Pelvic Health postgraduate course.
-Her main research interest is the effect of physiotherapy on pelvic floor dysfunction following childbirth.
+In 2020, she started working at Brunel University as a Clinical Lecturer at the Advanced Clinical Practice in Pelvic Health postgraduate course.
+In 2022 she started her tenure as a Senior Lecturer in Physiotherapy.